Mindinventory/CircularSlider/README.md

 The color of line in inner circle set in Color.init

 ##### lineWidth
-The width of line in inner circle set in CGFlote.init
+The width of line in inner circle set in CGFloat.init

 ##### tickColor
 The color of tick in 360 degree circle set in Color.init